nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: Provides better duplicate detection by comparing multiple attributes.
     * Cons: May be more complex to implement.

-* **Alternative 3:** Implement a more effective duplicate check considering the presence of multiple spaces between different words of the same name, and case-sensitivity of names.
+* **Alternative 3 (current choice):** Implement a more effective duplicate check considering the presence of multiple spaces between different words of the same name, and case-sensitivity of names.
     * Pros: Provides better duplicate detection by identifying fosterers with the same name, but inputted in different formats.
     * Cons: May be more complex to implement and such cases might be less likely to happen.